Tabular Model Data Access

 The Power View client determines the structure of the specified model by sending a request to the specified data source, which returns a schema that can be used by the client to create queries against the model as a data source and perform operations based on the data.
 Subsequent operations in the Power View user interface to filter data, perform calculations or aggregations, and display associated data are controlled by the client and cannot be programmatically manipulated.

 The queries that are sent by the Power View client to the model are issued as DAX statements, which you can monitor by setting a trace on the model.
 The client also issues a request to the server for the initial schema definition, which is presented according to the Conceptual Schema Definition Language (CSDL).
-For more information, see Introduction to the CSDL Extensions for Tabular Models
+For more information, see CSDL Annotations for Business Intelligence (CSDLBI)

 You can use SQL Server Management Studio to manage instances that host tabular models, and to query the metadata and data in them.
 You can process models or the objects in a model, create and manage partitions, and set security that can be used for managing data access.
 For more information, see the following topics: